DOMjudge/domjudge/doc/manual/develop.rst

 code or consider to send a patch to the developers, the configure/build system first has to be bootstrapped.

-This requires the GNU autoconf/automake toolset to be installed.
+This requires the GNU autoconf/automake toolset to be installed, and various tools to build the documentation.

 On Debian(-based) systems, the following apt command should install the additionally required packages::

-  sudo apt install autoconf automake
+  sudo apt install autoconf automake \
+    python3-sphinx python3-sphinx-rtd-theme \
+    texlive-latex-recommended texlive-latex-extra \
+    texlive-fonts-recommended texlive-lang-european

 When this software is present, bootstrapping can be done by running ``make dist``, which creates the ``configure`` script,